 Sexual Harassment & Assault

-REPORT THE ASSAULT TO THE POLICE IMMEDIATELY.
+REPORT THE ASSAULT TO THE POLICE IMMEDIATELY or REPORT TO THE TITLE IX OFFICE.
 You are not obligated to file charges if you report a sexual assault.
 However, if you decide to file charges, there are certain steps you can take to increase your chance of convicting a perpetrator of sexual assault:

 - Always remember that the responsibility for the assault rests solely with the perpetrator.